ChrisColeTech/todo-list-mcp/README.md

 4. [`update-status`](#6-update-status---update-a-todos-status) → Adjust status if needed

 #### **🎯 Daily Work Routine**
-**User prompt:** *"Starting my workday.
-Give me a quick overview of my active tasks, tell me what to work on first, and help me track progress as I complete things.
-At the end, show me what's left for tomorrow."*
+**User prompt:** *"Use summarize-active-todos for morning overview, then get-next-todo to see what to work on first.
+After completing work, use complete-todo with the task ID, then get-next-todo again to continue.
+At day's end, use list-active-todos to see what's left for tomorrow."*

 Typical daily workflow:
 1. [`summarize-active-todos`](#14-summarize-active-todos---generate-summary-of-active-todos) → Morning overview